Neokun/TrustWallet-take-home-assignment/README.md

 * `GetTransactions` return transactions of the latest parsed block, no pagination.
     * Only store the latest block's transaction data for each address.
 No historical data is saved.
     * If the latest parsed block does not have transactions for the subscribed address -> return empty list.
-* Crawl latest block on Ethereum Blockchain, meaning the block time is 12s (approximately) -> let the job run interval every 4s.
+* On Ethereum Blockchain the block time is 12s (approximately), meaning when crawl latest block on the chain, we can let the job run interval every 4s.
 * Avoid usage of external libraries: gin-gonic/gin, go-ethereum, etc.
     * Use Go's `net/http` package to make requests to the Ethereum JSONRPC API.
     * Use Go's built-in data structures to store in memory data.